jcook3701/cc-utils/changelogs/releases/v0.1.2.md

 - Fixed makefile so clean wont remove sphinx docs again.
 - *(dependencies)* Fixed errors from deptry.
 - *(docs)* Updates to pre-commit to not remove double spaces from markdown files and fixed main readme file.
+- *(changelogs)* Got changelogs setup how I actually want.
+Now there should be a seperate changelog per a release as well as a running changelog.
+Major updates to ci/cd as well.

 ### 🚀 Added